alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 Ever had these thoughts?
 Feel identified?
 I know it has happened to me a lot!
+And from time to time we may fall and get into a major project that never seems to finish.

 The worst part isn't even the scope, but that we don't deliver value in increments: a cathedral is no use until it is complete.
+Alas, Google and Meta may have great internal software, but you are probably not Google or Meta.
+Your scale is not their scale and your needs are different.

 We are probably better off building up a series of guerrilla chapels, until we are an established religion with millions of acolytes worldwide.
 And also we will be able to use them soon!